 2. Drafting methods:

 I continue demonstrating my writing process with drafting.
 I show students how I long-hand, write out my rough draft.
 Some of my students prefer to type their rough drafts, and that is fine.
-(I assign students to complete every part of the writing process, but to personalize each section to fit their needs and personalities).
-I allow students to read mine while I read their drafts.
-(We trade).
+(I assign students to complete every part of the writing process, but to personalize each section to fit their needs and personalities.)
+Plus, I allow students to read mine while I read their drafts.
+(We trade.)
 We discuss paragraph organization and transitions.
 We discuss what works and what doesn’t.

-This shows them that no rough draft is perfect, it is a working draft.
+This part of teaching the writing process shows them that no rough draft is perfect, it is a working draft.
 Mine has mistakes and I am open for discussing spots to improve.
 This also provides students an opportunity for practicing giving and receiving constructive feedback.

 3. Revising methods: